Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

 --------|-----------------
 `git commit` | Make changes permanent
 `git log`  | Show history of commits
+`git reset HEAD~` | Undo the last commit, retain changes in the working directory `git reset HEAD~ --hard` | Undo the last commit, remove changes from the working directory

 vim is the default editor in Git (on all operating systems).
 When you type `git commit`, you are taken into vim to enter a _commit message_, where you record information about the commit.
 The most important vim commands are: